cognitivetech/ollama-ebook-summary/walkthrough/README.md

 I chopped a 535 page book, into 199 sections, most less than 10000 characters, and surrounded those sections in JSON objects.

+Ideally, I would like to create summaries that contain 20% or less textual volume vs the original.

+I also decided to be more particular about how sections are grouped, but I try to not group less than 3500 characters, preferring 7000-9000 characters per selection.

+(maybe that's wrong, and i should just leave smaller selections by themselves, but its the, so far, hardest to automate and I tend to get tired of grouping small sections of text)

+### Model Selection

 Initially I thought I would prefer [Hermes Trismegistus Mistral 7b](https://huggingface.co/TheBloke/Hermes-Trismegistus-Mistral-7B-GGUF), because it made the most verbose output giving me something to work with.

-Ultimately, I decided to use [SynthIA 7B](https://huggingface.co/TheBloke/SynthIA-7B-v2.0-GGUF) because it is _less_ verbose, but still quite detailed.
-I also noticed that it always created less output than given.
-Hermes Trismegistus, on the other hand, will sometimes generate more content than given.
+Next, I decided to use [SynthIA 7B V2](https://huggingface.co/TheBloke/SynthIA-7B-v2.0-GGUF) because it is _less_ verbose, but still quite detailed.

-I would like to create summaries that contain 20% or less textual volume vs the original.

-I also decided to be more particular about how sections are grouped, but I try to not group less than 3500 characters, preferring 7000-9000 characters per selection.

-(maybe that's wrong, and i just just smaller sections by themselves)
+In the end, I've found [mistral-7b-instruct-v0.2](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF) to be the most reliable.

 ### Prompting